The history of SAMSUNG which is now one of the giant electronics companies originated from South Korea.

 Nevertheless, the industry continues to make progress in the field of technology and product quality, with some of its technology products.

-According to samsung's founder, the meaning of the word Samsung (Koreanhanja is "three stars".
-The word "three" represents something "big, numerous, and powerful", while "star" means durable, just like the stars in the sky.) in
+According to samsung’s founder, the meaning of the word Samsung (三星) in Koreanhanja is “three stars“.
+The word “three” represents something “big, numerous, and powerful”, while “star” means durable, just like the stars in the sky.

-But it also often tops the annual list of best-selling smartphones in the world.
+But it also often tops the annual list of best-selling smartphones worldwide.

 Since 2006, the industry has been the best-selling global tv producer.
 Starting in 2010, the Galaxy series expanded to tablet PCs with the introduction of the Galaxy Tab.